luapower/luapower-all/bitmap.md

 ## What's a bitmap?

-A bitmap is an interface, i.e. any table with the following fields is a bitmap:
+A bitmap is a table format, i.e. any table with the following fields is a bitmap:

   * `w`, `h` - bitmap dimensions, in pixels.
   * `stride` - row stride in bytes. must be at least `w * bpp / 8`